subsecondtdd/todo-subsecond/README.md

 The `webdriver-*` assemblies will use Chrome by default.
 You can change to another browser if you want:

+    # Windows users: Use SET instead of export
     export SELENIUM_BROWSER=firefox
     brew install geckodriver